Job searching gets stressful — and sometimes, in the heat of the hunt, key details get overlooked.

 Better to use bullet points to break up the copy.
 When hiring managers are short on time, bullet points will guide the reader’s eye and ensure key details aren’t missed.

-If you put your most important points near the top — like a professional summary tailored for the job — you’ll be in the strongest position.
+You’ll be in the strongest position if you put your most important points near the top — like a professional summary tailored for the job.

 Utilize white space to make your resume look clean and professional.